NC1107/NC1107/README.md

 ---

 #### 🌟 Recent Achievements:
-- Hosted a hackathon for Maryland high schools, raising over $15,000.
 - Secured a position in the M&T Technology Program.
-- Currently consulting for the government.
+- Currently consulting for the government, focusing on strategies to reduce spending on active projects.

 ---